mkazhdan/VariationalPolyShapeFunctions/README.md

 </summary>
 To run this executable you must specify the input polyhedral mesh.
 For example, to run  the test on the unit cube, tessellated by a Voronoi diagram, and using a direct solver, execute:
 <blockquote><code>% Bin/*/FrankeTest3D --in ../VPSF.Data/cube.voronoi.3.ovm </code></blockquote>
-To run the test on the unit cube, tessellated using truncated cells, and using a hierarchical solver with three v-cycles, execute:
+To run the test on the unit cube, tessellated using truncated cells, and using a hierarchical solver, execute:
-<blockquote><code>% Bin/*/FrankeTest3D --in ../VPSF.Data/cube.truncated.3.ovm --mg --vCycles 3</code></blockquote>
+<blockquote><code>% Bin/*/FrankeTest3D --in ../VPSF.Data/cube.truncated.3.ovm --mg</code></blockquote>
 </details>
 </dl>